inimaz/inimaz.github.io/_portfolio/twitter-vote.md

 5. *PP tweets* can be confused with CS and VOX
 6. *VOX tweets* are the easiest to spot in both models (although some times missclassified to PP or CS)

-A surprising fact is that both models could tell if the author of the party was a right-wing or left-wing voter.
+A surprising fact is that both models could tell if the author of the tweet was a right-wing or left-wing voter.

 ## Recall and precission
 ![Classification report](../../assets/images/twitter-vote/classification_report.png )